 Christine Larson argues that when faced with digital disruption, academics have much to learn from the writers of Romance fiction.
 Notably, the way in which their adoption of an open-elite organizational structure, has enabled Romance writers to successfully and equitably adapt to new forms of digital communication.

 The power of romance burns bright this year.
-Superstar producer Shonda Rimes’ eagerly anticipated Netflix show, Bridgerton, based on a long running romance series, debuts globally on Christmas Day.
+Superstar producer Shonda Rimes’ eagerly anticipated Netflix show, Bridgerton, based on a long running romance series, has been a global success.
 Stacey Abrams, the heroine of U.S. voter registration, writes romance as Selena Montgomery.
 In December, American romance writers held an online auction to benefit Democratic candidates, and raised $400,000 in a single week.

 Romance writers, long mocked, disparaged and ill-treated, have not always enjoyed this kind of power.
 But, in a recent paper, I show that during the digital disruption of publishing, romance authors became more secure, while most other authors suffered.
 Between 2009-2014, romance authors’ median income nearly doubled, at a moment when earnings for most American authors suffered a whopping 40% drop.
 On several other measures of precarity, these authors became more secure, not less, during uncertain times.
 My research suggests this surprising resilience occurred because of their unique network and social tactics—strategies that academia could do well to learn from, too.